Bishops of Dunedin

-Samuel Nevill was born on 13 May 1837 in Nottingham, England, one of six children of Mary Berrey and Jonathan Nevill.
+Samuel Tarratt Nevill was born on 13 May 1837 in Nottingham, Nottinghamshire, England, one of six children of Mary Berrey and her husband, Jonathan Nevill, a hosier.
+From an early age he desired ordination, but was unable to pursue this until 1858, when he received a legacy from his grandfather.
+He attended St Aidan’s Theological College, Birkenhead, and for one year only enrolled as an extramural student of Trinity College, Dublin.
 He was ordained deacon in 1860 and appointed curate of Scarisbrick in the parish of Ormskirk, Lancashire.
 While there he met Mary Susannah Cook Penny of Heavitree, Devonshire, and married her on 3 July 1862 at Heavitree.
-Samuel was ordained priest in 1861.
-Samuel, when approached, indicated that if Dunedin were to nominate him as its first bishop he would accept.
-He was duly nominated and accepted, and was consecrated on 4 June 1871.
+She had substantial private means, which was to be of great importance in some of Nevill’s schemes.

-Bishop Issac Richard
+Bishop Issac Richards

 1920 – 1934

 According to Wikipedia, Isaac Richards was educated at Exeter College, Oxford and ordained in 1882.
 He was curate of St Paul’s Truro then vicar of St Mark’s Remuera.
 In 1895 he became Warden of Selwyn College, Otago.
 Later he was Archdeacon of Invercargill, a post he held for 11 years before being appointed Bishop of Dunedin from 1920 to 1934.
 Isaac was also the Chaplain at St Hilda’s for 38 years.
-Sadly, he had two sons were killed at Gallipoli, one on April 25th, with the other dying of his wounds a week later, One of the stained glass windows in St Hilda’s Chapel is in memory of them.
+Sadly, he had two sons were killed at Gallipoli … one on April 25th, with the other dying of his wounds a week later, One of the stained glass windows in St Hilda’s Chapel is in memory of them.